SINGHSHEKHAWAT1651786/Govind-Portfolio/README.md

 ## Govind Portfolio = React+ Vite + Tailwind CSS

 A personal portfolio website built with React, Vite, and Tailwind CSS, designed to showcase projects, skills, and experience.
-This project includes multiple sections like an About Me, Projects, Skills, and Contact page, offering a sleek and responsive UI.
+This project includes multiple sections - About Me, Projects, Skills, and Contact page, responsive UI.

 🌍 Live Demo